jonasrothfuss/fishervector/README.md

 - Computing the (Improved) Fisher Vectors based on the fitted GMM

 # Installation
-For intsallation via pip run the following command on your terminal:
+For intsallation via pip run the following command on your terminal (requires python 3.4 or higher):
 ```
 $ pip install fishervector
 ```